-Synapse used the CO-Benefits Risk Assessment (COBRA) tool to assess the avoided health impacts in both North Carolina and South Carolina due solely to the change in emissions associated with our modeled Clean Energy scenario.
-Developed for the U.S. Environmental Protection Agency (EPA) State and Local Energy and Environment Program, COBRA utilizes a reduced form air quality model to measure the impacts of emission change on air quality and translates them into health and monetary effects.
-For this analysis, Synapse used modeled emissions (SO2, NO_x, & PM{2.5}) from the Duke IRP scenario as a baseline and compared them to modeled emissions from the Clean Energy scenario.
+Synapse used the CO-Benefits Risk Assessment (COBRA) tool to assess the avoided health impacts in both North Carolina and South Carolina from our modeled Clean Energy scenario.
+Developed for the U.S. EPA State and Local Energy and Environment Program, COBRA utilizes a reduced form air quality model to measure the impacts of emission change on air quality and translates them into health and monetary effects.
+For this analysis, Synapse used modeled emissions (SO2, NO_X, & PM{2.5}) from the Duke IRP scenario as a baseline and compared them to modeled emissions from the Clean Energy scenario.
 The health and monetary benefits described below are those avoided by the Clean Energy scenario.